gujyjean/discretecdAlgorithm/cran-comments.md

 There was 1 note from travis-ci:
 * checking installed package size ...
-NOTE installed size is  9.5Mb sub-directories of 1Mb or more: libs   9.4Mb
+NOTE installed size is  9.4Mb sub-directories of 1Mb or more: libs   9.3Mb

-This package imports from RcppEigen, and RcppEigen has installed size 27.2MB.
+This package imports from RcppEigen, and RcppEigen has installed size 27.0MB.
 Therefore this package can be relatively big.

 ## Reverse dependencies
-* sparsebn: You will receive update for this package very soon from Bryon.
-I have tested the latest developer's version and have run R CMD check, there is no ERRORs, WARNINGs, or NOTEs.
+* sparsebn: I have tested current version of sparsebn on CRAN, there is no ERRORs, WARNINGs or NOTES.
+You will receive update for this package very soon from Bryon.
+I have also tested the latest developer's version and have run R CMD check, there is no ERRORs, WARNINGs, or NOTEs.